mak12776/java-libs/README.md

-# A set of Simple Java Libraries
+# A set of simple java libraries